 Related: Easy Ways to Save on Food

 You can spend more time doing stuff that matters...like making money.
 5G could make a lot of new things possible.
-From virtual reality doc visits and self-driving cars to your fridge ordering yogurt as soon as you run out.
+From virtual reality doc visits and self-driving cars to a fridge that orders kombucha as soon as you run out.
 When the rest of your life runs more smoothly, you can start to make the best use of your time...all the time.
 No more excuses not to pick up that extra shift or start a side hustle.

-theSkimm: The full impact of 5G probably won’t hit in 2020.
+theSkimm: The full impact of 5G probably won’t hit until late 2020.
 Or 2021.
 And there’s no guarantee we’ll be living like the Jetsons when it does.
 But 5G will probably impact how much things cost.
 For better or worse.